evan-rf/etachov.github.io/_posts/2016-02-27-election-feed.md

 I ultimaetly located the feed by searching "RSS site:electionguide.org".

 **2. Parse the XML:**

-RSS feeds are XML data so we'll use the R <code>XML</code> package to parse the feed into an XMLInternalDocument and extract node data using a simple helper function.
+RSS feeds are XML data so we'll use the R <code>XML</code> package to parse the feed into an R data type called <code>XMLInternalDocument</code> and extract data from the document using a simple helper function.
 For more details on XML and R, check out this [great presentation](http://gastonsanchez.com/stat133/slides/33-parsing-xml/33-parsing-xml.pdf) by [Gaston Sanchez](http://gastonsanchez.com/).

     library(dplyr) # general data manipulation
     library(XML) # parse the xml feed